section-engineering-education/engineering-education/content/articles/support-for-spatial-data-using-geoalchemy-and-spatialite/index.md

 However, these values don't mean anything geometrically (they're just floating-point values), until we add the support for it so that our database can handle them correctly.

 #### Installing Spatialite
-To add support for handling the spatial data, we need to install an extension called `Spatialite` that adds support for us to the database.
+To add the support needed when handling the spatial data, we'll need to install an extension called `Spatialite` that adds support to the database.

 To install `Spatialite`, visit [this](http://www.gaia-gis.it/gaia-sins/windows-bin-amd64/) link to download the binaries for Windows.